-Ideally and in accordance with the 1961 Convention and the UNHCR Guidelines on Statelessness No. 4, states should grant automatic nationality when a child is born in the territory of the state and 'would otherwise be stateless'.
+Ideally, and in accordance with the 1961 Convention and the UNHCR Guidelines on Statelessness No 4, states should grant automatic nationality when a child is born in the territory of the state and 'would otherwise be stateless'.
 Nonetheless, the state can make the granting of nationality subject to a non-discretionary application process, subject to certain conditions, thoroughly analysed in chapter 3.

-In the current European context, however, an additional issue arises, relating to children born 'in transit' when their parents or mother were on their way to seek refuge in the EU.335 These children will be at an even more acute risk of being stateless mainly for two reasons.
-On the one hand, most of the times children born 'en route' are not registered at birth, as they should, with the consequence that proof of parentage is even more difficult.
-On the other hand, they are not born in the territory of EU MS,336 which make them not legitimately entitled to 'automatic' citizenship at birth in the MS that grant it.
-In this case the children will have to apply for acquiring citizenship by naturalisation, which according to Article 32 of the 1954 Convention should be facilitated 'as far as possible'.
+In the current European context, however, an additional issue arises, relating to children born 'in transit' when their parents or mother were on their way to seek refuge in the EU.336 These children will be at an even more acute risk of being stateless mainly for two reasons.
+On the one hand, most of the time children born 'en route' are not registered at birth, as they should be, with the consequence that proof of parentage is even more difficult.
+On the other hand, they are not born in the territory of an EU MS,337 which makes them not legitimately entitled to 'automatic' citizenship at birth in the MS that would grant it.
+In this case, such children have to apply for acquiring citizenship by naturalisation, which according to Article 32 of the 1954 Convention should be facilitated 'as far as possible'.